 Lightpool 2025

-Lightpool is a public art installation 'A celebration of art, light, music and performance'.
-It's a collaboration between Arts Council England, Blackpool Tourism BID, The Blackpool Tower, GRUNDY ART GALLERY, LEFTCOAST, UK Government, VISIT BLACKPOOL and Winter Gardens Blackpool that runs for the second half of October each year.
+Lightpool is a public art installation described as "a celebration of art, light, music and performance".
+It is a collaboration between Arts Council England, Blackpool Tourism BID, The Blackpool Tower, Grundy Art Gallery, LeftCoast, the UK Government, Visit Blackpool and Winter Gardens Blackpool.
+It runs for the second half of October each year.

 It was freezing and approximately 300mph winds when we went.
-As a result of this we didn't see everything.
-We took Mitch's friend Arthur with us, Fin didn't want to come.
-We parked on the carpark by the old (and now removed) police station off Central Drive.
-As per usual we called at Coral Island for a wee, it was heaving.
+As a result, we did not see everything.
+We took Mitch's friend Arthur with us; Fin did not want to come.
+We parked on the car park by the old, and now removed, police station off Central Drive.
+As per usual, we called at Coral Island for a wee.
+It was heaving.

-On the comedy carper area of prom you'll find Medusae, a trio of lit up jellyfish.
-Guardians of the North, Laurence Llewelyn-Bowen's dragons guarding the tower.
-White Tiger, an advert for a film and Spiro a walk through tunnel of light.
+On the Comedy Carpet area of the prom you'll find Medusae, a trio of lit-up jellyfish; Guardians of the North, Laurence Llewelyn-Bowen's dragons guarding the Tower; White Tiger, an advert for a film; and Spiro, a walk-through tunnel of light.

-At the far end of the carpet was my favourite, Phenix an 11x15x5m LED bird with a soundtrack.
-The soundtrack to the installation finishes with the sounds of deforestation and is designed to highlight the ecological consiquences inflicted on ecosystems by man.
-Very high brow!
+At the far end of the carpet was my favourite: Phenix, an 11 x 15 x 5m LED bird with a soundtrack.
+The soundtrack to the installation finishes with the sounds of deforestation and is designed to highlight the ecological consequences inflicted on ecosystems by man.
+Very highbrow!

 Phenix.